harshues04/Search-And-Game-Algorithms/README.md

 # Search and Gaming Algorithms

-This project implements a collection of 13 search algorithms and 2 gaming algorithms commonly used in Artificial Intelligence and Computer Science.
+This contains a collection of 13 search algorithms and 2 gaming algorithms commonly used in Artificial Intelligence and Computer Science.
 These algorithms help solve various optimization and search problems and are applicable in pathfinding, decision making, and adversarial games.

 ## Algorithms Included